e99 Online Shopping Mall

 Editorial Review

-Now in its 2004/2005 edition, this perennial bestseller is the resource students count on for the most current information on applying to doctoral programs in clinical or counseling psychology.
-The Insider's Guide presents up-to-date facts on nearly 300 accredited programs in the United States and Canada.
+Now in its 2006/2007 edition, this perennial bestseller is the resource students count on for the most current information on applying to doctoral programs in clinical or counseling psychology.
+The Insider's Guide presents up-to-date facts on 300 accredited programs in the United States and Canada.
 Each program's profile includes admissions criteria, acceptance rates, research areas, specialty clinics, and more.
 The book also shows applicants how to determine which programs best meet their needs; obtain prerequisite credits, clinical experience, and research skills; master personal and telephone interviews; and prepare strong application materials.
-Special features include sample letters and personal statements, an application time line, worksheets to aid in selecting schools and making informed final decisions, and listings of over 75 websites providing help with a variety of topics-from the GREs to financial aid.
+Special features include sample letters and personal statements, an application time line, worksheets to aid in selecting schools and making informed final decisions, and updated listings of more than 75 websites providing help with a variety of topics - from the GREs to financial aid.

 ...
 Read more